Natalie Holmes chats to photographer, film-maker, author and all-round “radical man” Miron Zownir…

 Having taken up photography during the peak of the punk phenomenon in the late 70s, German photographer Miron Zownir emigrated to the USA in 1980, living in New York, Los Angeles and Pittsburgh.

 It was in New York that Zownir made his name as a moody, expressionistic and unflinching photographer, capturing the darker fringes of society in the style of Diane Arbus or Weegee.

 In spite of repeated arrests and subsequent censorship for alleged pornographic subject matter, and experiencing assault and threat on countless occasions during his photographic researches, Zownir never settled for a restricted vision.
-Shooting mostly in black and white Zownir’s approach is unsparing and often rude, but his images are often surprisingly poetic and deeply sympathetic.
+Shooting mostly in black and white Zownir’s approach is unsparing and often sexual, but his images are often surprisingly poetic and deeply sympathetic.

 His chosen subject matter over the years has ranged from the gay parties of NYC (shortly before the Aids epidemic), protests against the commercialisation of Manhattan, the dropouts of the Bowery and the shadowy world of hookers, bums, junkies, psychos and traumatised Vietnam vets.
 His ‘Sex Piers’ series, shot at the dilapidated port area between Westside Highway and the Hudson River and a famous meeting point for homosexuals and transsexuals, are by now legendary.